vigna/sux-rs/README.md

 All structures in this crate are designed to work well with [ε-serde](https://crates.io/crates/epserde): in particular, once you have created and serialized them, you can easily map them into memory or load them in memory regions with specific `mmap()` attributes.

+# Acknowledgments

+This software has been partially supported by project SERICS (PE00000014) under the NRRP MUR program funded by the EU - NGEU, and by project ANR COREGRAPHIE, grant ANR-20-CE23-0002 of the French Agence Nationale de la Recherche.